Everett24/SkinLesionClassification/README.md

 ## Steps to follow along
 - Fork the repository
-- Download the data from https://www.kaggle.com/c/siim-isic-melanoma-classification/data?select=tfrecords
+- Download the data from https://www.kaggle.com/c/siim-isic-melanoma-classification/data?select=tfrecords <br />
     (This version is a larger dataset than the ones available at: ISIC &  Dataverse) //embed these links
 - Run configure_data.sh targeting your download from the project root directory
 - Run runtime.py